 How Can You Stop Physical Elder Abuse in a Nursing Home?

-Santa Clara County nursing home abuse lawyers know there is an epidemic of nursing home abuse happening throughout the state of California.
+The California and Santa Clara County nursing home abuse lawyers at Evans Law Firm, Inc. know there is an epidemic of nursing home abuse happening throughout the state of California.
 The population is aging, so more people need care– but unfortunately, nursing homes are often understaffed, they don’t provide appropriate training, or they don’t conduct appropriate background checks on the people they hire.

-The result is that abuse is common and is growing worse.
-It is also unlawful for nursing home staff members or any other caregivers to abuse seniors.
-An experienced attorney can provide help in responding to suspected abuse so that the abuse can be investigated and the behavior can be stopped.
+The result is that abuse is common and is growing worse despite California laws protecting seniors against such abuse.
+It is unlawful for nursing home staff members or any other caregivers to abuse seniors.
+An experienced California nursing home abuse attorney at Evans Law Firm can provide help in responding to suspected abuse so that the abuse can be investigated and the behavior can be stopped.

 What are Your Options for Stopping Physical Elder Abuse?

 Elder abuse is very often a criminal act.
 If you suspect ongoing abuse, you can contact law enforcement and provide information.
 If the details that you offer make you seem credible, an investigation should be launched by police into the alleged abusers.
 If abuse is occurring and is an emergency, you can also contact 911 to provide information on what is happening and to get an immediate response.

 There are also agencies in California that are specifically dedicated to protecting the rights of patients in nursing homes or other long-term care facilities.
 The Long-Term Care Ombudsman, for example, was created to advocate for patients’ rights.
 The Ombudsman has a CRISIS line where complaints about suspected elder abuse can be made 24 hours a day, seven days per week.
 You can contact the crisis line at 1-800-231-4024.